randomNinja64/SimpleLLMChat/Readme.txt

 read_file: Reads a file from the user's PC.
 read_website: Retrieves a cleaned up version of a website's HTML (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
 run_shell_command: Runs a shell command (Enable with caution)
-run_web_search: Searches the web using DuckDuckGo (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
+run_web_search: Searches the web using SearXNG with DuckDuckGo and Wiby as fallbacks (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
 write_file: Writes a file to the user's PC.

 ------------------------------------------------------------